 The S⁴ Data Set

-The S⁴ Data Set tracks attacks on security sector personnel (as well as on civilians whom the state has armed).
-Collated information includes casualties suffered, and types and quantities of materiel lost, the category of incident, the perpetrator, and relevant contextual information.
-The database allows governments, donors and regional organizations to determine priorities, assess risk, document diversion, establish trends, promote accountability and improve good practice.
-Field-based research and analysis supplement the data set.
-The S⁴ Initiative seeks to:
+The S⁴ Data Set tracks attacks on security sector personnel and against civilians whom the state has armed.
+Collated information includes casualties suffered and those reported as missing or who are taken hostage, categories and quantities of materiel lost, security services attacked, location of incident, type of target, perpetrators, and relevant contextual information.
+The database allows governments, donors and regional organizations to determine priorities, assess risks, document diversion, establish trends, promote accountability, and improve good practice.

-As of December 2022, the S⁴ Data Set contained more than 2,000 attacks on security forces.
-Most of the recorded incidents have occurred in Lake Chad Basin riparian countries: Cameroon, Chad, Niger and Nigeria.
-S⁴ has begun to undertake research on attacks on national security forces, international peacekeepers, and community self-defence groups in Burkina Faso and Mali and several countries in central and eastern Africa.
-Currently, some ten per cent of these incidents are recorded in the web-based interactive map, the static map detailing attacks in the greater West Africa region, and the table documenting attacks on global peace operations (see Maps & Tables tab).
+As of December 2025, the S⁴ Data Set contained more than 2,500 attacks on security forces and non-state state-armed groups (NSSAGs) in some 20 countries.
+More than half the recorded events have occurred in the four riparian countries of the Lake Chad Basin region.
+This reflects S⁴'s research interests and is not representative of what is actually occurring on the ground.
+Only some ten per cent of these incidents are recorded in the web-based interactive map, three static maps, and a table documenting attacks on global peace operations (see Maps & Tables tab).

 Selected significant events of loss of security sector stockpiles in the Lake Chad Basin region, January 2015–April 2021